wafflestudio/snuboard-server/README.md

-# onboard-server
+# snuboard-server
-Server of OnBoard Project
+Server of SNUBoard Project